sindresorhus/sindresorhus.github.com/source/content/apps/one-thing.md

 ### Scripting

-One Thing can be automated using the Shortcuts app or with a custom URL scheme.
+The app can be automated using the Shortcuts app or with a custom URL scheme.

 More integrations: